 Varying degrees of disciplinary action may be taken depending upon the nature and severity of misconduct.
 When the teacher has contacted parents and exhausted all discipline procedures with little improvement, or if a problem is severe enough, the principal will be involved.
 If unresolved after the principal has tried to remedy the situation, the Board of Education will be notified.
 Continual discipline problems will lead to eventual suspension.
 The Board of Education will be involved in all suspension cases.
 Further problems will be referred to the Board and they could eventually respond with expulsion.
 The Board operates under the rule that a problem must not be allowed to continue.
-If a single act of misbehavior is severe enough, the Board of Education about termination of enrollment.
+If a single act of misbehavior is severe enough, the Board of Education could be involved immediately for a decision about termination of enrollment.